Text Box

 This example finds and deletes all text boxes on the first slide that contain a specific keyword:

-public static void Remove_TextBox()
+public static void RemoveTextBox()

 {

-using var pres = new Presentation();
+using var presentation = new Presentation();

-var shapesToRemove = pres.Slides[0].Shapes
+var shapesToRemove = slide.Shapes

 .Where(s => s is AutoShape autoShape && autoShape.TextFrame.Text.Contains("Slide"))